What is Wheelchair rugby?

-Wheelchair rugby is also known as ‘quad rugby’ in the United States of America, and also has the nickname ‘Murderball’ because it can get brutal at times!
+Wheelchair rugby is sometimes called ‘quad rugby’ in the United States of America, and also has the nickname ‘Murderball’ because it can get brutal at times!

 Wheelchair rugby is open to athletes with disabilities that include at least some loss of function in at least three limbs.
 Most players have spinal cord injuries but players can also qualify through multiple amputations, neurological disorders or other medical conditions.

-Wheelchair rugby is played in teams made up of at least four players, each competing for four periods of eight minutes each, on a regular sized indoor basketball court.
-A goal is scored when a player in possession of the ball crosses the opposition’s goal line.
+When a player in possession of the ball crosses the opposition’s goal line they score a goal.
 When in control of the ball, players must dribble or pass the ball every ten seconds, making for a very fast-paced game.
 Physical contact between wheelchairs is an integral part of the game as lies within the rules.

 For more information on Wheelchair rugby visit the International Wheelchair rugby Federation.

-In New Zealand, Wheelchair rugby is currently played widely at the community, national and international level, with opportunities to progress to the International level.
-Register your interest now!
+In New Zealand, Wheelchair rugby is currently played widely at the community, national and international level, with opportunities to progress to the international level.